 Richardson-Dushman equation.

-The Richardson-Dushman equation is (from Hawkes and Kasper, eqn 44.12a,b)
+The Richardson-Dushman equation for thermionic emission in a weak external field is (from Hawkes and Kasper, eqn 44.12a,b)

 js = A T^2 exp(-W/kT),